umassd-dataviz/CIS-470-TermTest/ErrorCorrectionReport.md

-Line 21: should check ifStudent not ifCoupon (line 13 original) Last test case should be -600 not 600, or else the test case will never pass, or have it not throw an error, either is fine Added Test Cases for line 7 and line 11 additions to check isStudent and hasCoupon boolean/non-boolean values
+Line 21: should check ifStudent not ifCoupon (line 13 original) Last test case should be -600 not 600, or else the test case will never pass, or have it not throw an error, either is fine Added Test Cases for line 7 and line 11 additions to check isStudent and hasCoupon boolean/non-boolean values Line 17: Outer if statement is redundant and causes line 24 to not be checked properly

 -----bloodPressure Errors-----
 Line 21: Should be an || comparison between the ages